HashEdits/EditDistributionTools/README.md

 - Click File -> Open

-- Navigate to where you have downloaded the repo -> FT_Builder
+- Navigate to where you have downloaded the latest release -> FT_Builder

 - Press F5